HiteshKolluru-asu/SER516-Spr25-JavaB-3/README.md

 # Software Quality Metrics

 This guide provides instructions on how to run the application both locally and using Docker.
+This project uses maven as its build tool.
+Specifically, we use Java SDK 21.

 **Key Details:**